 Since most people with MN have anti-PLA2R antibodies, bloodwork can be done to check for this antibody.
 If it is positive, it is very likely that someone has MN.
 However, a negative test does not mean that someone does not have MN, and a kidney biopsy is important to confirm the diagnosis as well as to provide more information to guide management.

 What is the treatment?

-Finally, if the MN is considered secondary, then it is most important to treat the underlying disease (infection, cancer, or autoimmune) or to stop the causative drug.
-Often this is enough to get rid of, or at least significantly improve, the kidney disease.
+Finally, if the MN is considered secondary to something else, then it is most important to treat the underlying disease (infection, cancer, etc.) or to stop the causative drug.
+This is often enough and treatment with immune suppressing medications can be avoided.

 What are my chances of getting better?

 Up to a third of patients diagnosed with MN will go into remission spontaneously within 5 years, even without immunosuppressive therapy.
 With treatment, most patients’ disease will go into remission.
 Complete remission means stable (or improved) kidney function and protein levels in the urine decreased to normal.
 Partial remission means stable or improved kidney function plus protein levels in the urine decreased to less than half of original levels and not in the nephrotic syndrome range (<3.5 grams/day).

 However, relapse is common in MN, and patients that go into remission either spontaneously or in response to immunosuppressive can have the disease return later.
 Long term (over decades) about 1/3 of patients will progress to end-stage kidney disease (kidney failure needing dialysis), about 1/3 will have continued protein in the urine without kidney failure, and about 1/3 will be in remission.

 Things that predict a better long-term outcome in MN include lower levels of protein in the urine, being female, being younger (less than 60), and achieving remission.